-Candidates will include thirty to thirty-six credits in physical education courses and will be required to demonstrate competency in a minimum of sixteen sports activities.
-Competency requirements may be satisfied by performance in regular activity courses which are a part of the basic physical education program or by demonstration of knowledge and skills in scheduled tests.
+Candidates will include 30-36 credits in physical education and will be required to demonstrate competency in a variety of sports from the intermediate to advanced levels.
+Competency requirements may be satisfied by performance in regular activity courses, which are a part of the basic physical education program, or by demonstration of equivalent knowledge and skills in scheduled tests.

-Physical education majors will be required at the beginning of the junior year to purchase a special instructor's uniform.
+All physical education majors will be required to purchase a special instructor's uniform.